Hello people. I share a lot about polymers. Today I will share a comprehensive guide on ABS plastic. Let’s get started.

 How is ABS Material Made?

 The most commonly used method to produce ABS is an emulsion (mixing multiple products that usually would not combine into a single product) or a continuous mass technique.
-ABS’s natural color is opaque ivory and is willingly colored using different pigments depending on the application.

 ABS provides excellent processability compared to other thermoplastics.
 It doesn’t need fancy settings and can be smoothly processed in standard machinery.

-Because of its low melting temperature, Acrylonitrile Butadiene Styrene can be processed in injection molding, blow molding, extrusion molding, and especially in 3D molding.
-The continuous mass technique I mentioned earlier is a patented process that is rarely used in particular applications.
+The continuous mass technique I mentioned earlier is a patented process rarely used in particular applications.
 The emulsion method is widely used and is considered the best.

-Key Properties of ABSÂ
+Key Properties of ABS

 Below are the typical properties of ABS: